johndavidback/stock-picker/README.md

 usage
 -----
-Do something like
+Do something like:

     python stocks.py MO

 To get some information on a single stock.

-Or you can do something like
+Or you can do something like:

     python stocks.py AAPL GOOG KR GE F T

 To get info on several.
 Neat.